EternityForest/picodash/README.md

 This is already a builtin data source provider, but let's see how it works:

+By data sources currently record the last 100 values as [Date, val] pairs.

+getHistory() will return these as a list, from oldest to newest.
+You can override this to fetch server-side history.

 ```js
 class FixedDataSource extends picodash.DataSource {